Warthog Hunting in South Africa

 South African Warthog safari with Nick Bowker.

-Warthog hunting is in the early mornings and late evenings and is spotted from an elevated vantage point in the thick brush and then stalked.
+In the early mornings and late evenings, Warthog is spotted from an elevated vantage point in the thick brush and then stalked.
 Alternatively, hunters use ambush techniques at watering holes or as they move back to cover from feeding.

 Where do you shoot a Warthog?